thegetty/grj-19/content/baghdad-kept-on-working.md

 [^3]: Jarema, “Oblicze Sztuki Polskiej.”

-[^4]: Jewad Selim, letter to Khaldun al-Husri, copied into 23 September 1943 diary entry, in Jabra Ibrahim Jabra, *Al-Riḥla al-Thāmina: Dirāsāt Naqdiyya* (Saida: Maktabat al-ʿAṣrīyya, 1967), 159.
+[^4]: Jewad Selim, letter to Khaldun al-Husri, copied into 23 September 1943 diary entry, in Jabra Ibrahim Jabra, *Al-Riḥla al-Thāmina: Dirāsāt Naqdiyya* (Saida: Maktabat al-ʿAṣrīyya, 1967), 159.
 Two notes regarding Selim’s diary warrant mention here.
 First, when Selim died suddenly in 1961, a diary and an early sketchbook passed into the possession of Jabra Ibrahim Jabra, a Palestinian literary critic who moved to Baghdad in 1948 and became a principal chronicler of Iraqi modern arts.
-Jabra published selected entries in two venues: the journal *Ḥiwār,* in February 1964, and a book of collected writings, *Al-Riḥla al-Thāmina,* in 1967 (hereafter *RT*).
+Jabra published selected entries in two venues: the journal *Ḥiwār,* in February 1964, and a book of collected writings, *Al-Riḥla al-Thāmina,* in 1967 (hereafter *RT*).
 Even though the same entries appear in both publications, the versions in *Ḥiwār* are slightly more abridged than those in *RT* (although, in one instance, *Ḥiwār* contains text not included in *RT*).
 I cite page numbers from *RT*.
 Second, the date of this particular diary entry, and consequently of the letter, is uncertain.
 When Jabra published the text *Ḥiwār*, it carried a 23 September 1943 date; however, in *RT,* it is dated to 23 July 1943.
 Contextual references seem consistent with a September date, which I use here.

 [^5]: “Yaʿīsh lil-fann wa-lil-fann faqaṭ.”
 Jamil Hamoudi, “Mushkilat al-Jīl al-Jadīd,” *ʿAshtarūt,* no. 3 (1943): 15.
 As I detail later in this article, *ʿAshtarūt* was a handwritten journal that Hamoudi produced while attending the Institute of Fine Arts in Baghdad.

-[^6]: Siham Ahmad, “Al-Maʿraḍ al-Sanawī al-Thālath li-Aṣdiqāʾ al-Fann,” *ʿAshtarūt* (February 1944): n.p.
+[^6]: Siham Ahmad, “Al-Maʿraḍ al-Sanawī al-Thālath li-Aṣdiqāʾ al-Fann,” *ʿAshtarūt* (February 1944): n.p.

-[^7]: Jewad Selim, interviewed in Jamil Hamoudi, “Khams Daqāʾiq maʿa al-Naḥḥāt al-ʿIrāqī,” *Al-Jawhara,* no. 2 (31 July 1945): 17.
+[^7]: Jewad Selim, interviewed in Jamil Hamoudi, “Khams Daqāʾiq maʿa al-Naḥḥāt al-ʿIrāqī,” *Al-Jawhara,* no. 2 (31 July 1945): 17.

 [^8]: In the 1980s, a number of Iraq artists commented on the era retrospectively.
 Buland al-Haidari, a contemporary of Selim, emphasized the “how” of painting in “Jawād Salīm wa Fāʾiq Ḥassan,” *Funūn ʿArabiyya,* no. 2 (January 1981): 108–9.
 Artist Shakir Hassan Al Said, who had studied with Selim and Faiq Hassan, drew on testimony by Hassan in a 1983 study of Iraqi art movements to emphasize the “indirect,” discursive quality of the Polish impact on Iraqi attitudes.
 See Al Said, *Fuṣūl min Tārīkh al-Ḥaraka al-Tashkīliyya fī al-ʿIrāq,* vol. 1 (Baghdad: Ministry of Culture and Information, 1983), 100–101.
 Subsequent discussions of the Polish influence in American and European scholarship include Silvia Naef, *À la recherche d’une modernité arabe: L'évolution des arts plastiques en Égypte, au Liban et en Irak* (Geneva: Slatkine, 1996), esp.
 219–29; Nada Shabout, *Modern Arab Art: Formation of Arab Aesthetics* (Gainesville: University Press of Florida, 2007), 28; Saleem Al-Bahloly, “History Regained: A Modern Artist in Baghdad Encounters a Lost Tradition of Painting,” *Muqarnas*, no. 35 (2018): 229–72; Amin Alsaden, “Alternative Salons: Cultivating Art and Architecture in the Domestic Spaces of Post–World War II Baghdad,” in *The Art of the Salon in the Arab Region: Politics of Taste Making,* ed.
 Nadia von Maltzahn and Monique Bellan (Beirut: Ergon Verlag Wurzburg, 2018), 165–206; and Sarah Johnson, “Battle Ground: Environmental Determinism and the Politics of Painting the Iraq Landscape,” *Journal of Contemporary Iraq & The Arab World* 15, nos.
 1–2 (2021): 41–65.